opendcd/opendcd.github.io/README.md

   - Experimental framework built around Gnu make

-Kaldi Interoperability:

 Results post-processing:

   - ``farfilter`` Apply the command to every in FST in the FAR archive
   - ``latticetofar`` Convert Kaldi Table to OpenFst FAR archive
   - ``fartolattice`` Convert an OpenFst FAR archive to Kaldi Table

-##Authors

- - Paul R. Dixon
- - Josef Novak
+Kaldi Interoperability:

+  - Write results in Kaldi `Lattice`tables